dlemburg/sequelizegql/README.md

 ## What?

-`sequelize-graphql` generates a customizable CRUD GraphQL schema based on provided sequelize models.
+`sequelize-graphql` generates a full CRUD GraphQL API (types, inputs, enums, queries, mutations, and resolvers) based on the provided sequelize models.

 ## Why?